Subscribe to Salvage and receive two print issues per year, plus digital access including audio and back issue PDFs

 What Lies Between Hope and Fear?

 They call it Project Fear.
 By they, I do not mean – like the bedroom tax – its critics.
-I mean the people who ran the first Project Fear – also known as the ‘Better Together’ campaign during the run up to the Scottish independence referendum – themselves coined the term.
+I mean that the people who ran the first Project Fear – also known as the ‘Better Together’ campaign during the run up to the Scottish independence referendum – themselves coined the term.
 The point was not to defend the present state of affairs, to make a positive case for the continuation of the status quo.
 They knew the present was shit.
-They knew that the only they could win was by making the other side’s promised future seem destined to be worse than the present.
+They knew that the only way they could win was by making the other side’s promised future seem destined to be worse than the present.

 And they know it now.

 Many readers will know that Salvage was founded in a period of deep despair.
-Mere months after its inception, its editors were stung by the bitter hope aroused by Syriza’s battle with the IMF in Greece, as we watched and heard the hope in mobilising and organising the OXI vote, cast in defiance and hope and in anger, and swiftly cast aside.
+Mere months after its inception, its editors were stung by the bitter hope aroused by Syriza’s battle with the IMF in Greece, as we watched and heard the hope in mobilising and organising the OXI vote, cast in defiance and hope and in anger, swiftly cast aside.

 We were so pessimistic about the chances of the left, the state of the movements, ultimately, about the lack of hope, that we saw no option but to mobilise around pessimism itself.
 Pessimism, as we have written many times and in many ways, is not despondence.
 It is not apathy, or cynicism.
 It is an attempt to face up to the difficulties ahead, to prepare activists for the many setbacks and failures we face along the way, in order that we may keep going.
 False hope, enforced optimism, dishonest boosterism is debilitating, demoralising, festers guilt and resentment in its congregation.
 We cannot rely on the immanence of success to motivate our side.
 Success is unlikely to be immanent.